Mt. Zion Community

 OUR PROGRAMS

-elevation
+elevation project

-Men's Health Initiative to have more minority men screened for Prostate Cancer through pop-up events in partnership with Phoebe, Takeda, Morehouse School of Medicine and the Albany Coalition of Churches
+Men's Health Initiative to have more minority men screened for Prostate Cancer through pop-up events in partnership with Phoebe, Takeda, Morehouse School of Medicine and the Albany Coalition of Churches.

 Project refocus